eslint/eslint/docs/src/use/troubleshooting/couldnt-find-the-config.md

 ## Cause

-ESLint configuration files specify shareable configs by their package name.
+ESLint configuration files specify shareable configs by their package name in the `extends` array.
 That package name is passed to the Node.js `require()`, which looks up the package under local `node_modules/` directories.
 For example, the following ESLint config will first try to load a module located at `node_modules/eslint-config-yours`: